Dyr0tH/ReadSail/README.md

    git clone https://github.com/Dyr0tH/ReadSail.git
    ```

-2. Install the necessary dependency [Docker](https://www.docker.com/) & the [JDBC Driver](https://learn.microsoft.com/en-us/sql/connect/jdbc/download-microsoft-jdbc-driver-for-sql-server?view=sql-server-ver16#download) from official microsoft website & configure it with your IDE.
+2. Install the necessary dependency [Docker](https://www.docker.com/) & the [JDBC Driver](https://dev.mysql.com/downloads/connector/j/) from official microsoft website & configure it with your IDE.

-3. Setup the Database container (after replacing the default password with your password in dockerfile) with the following docker command:
+3. Set up the Database container (after replacing the default password with your password in docker-compose.yml) with the following docker command:
    ```
-   docker build -t your-mssql-image:latest .
+   docker-compose up
    ```
 4. Build and run the application using your preferred Java IDE.
 I used Intellij <3.